openstack/nova/doc/source/reference/rpc.rst

 ``NODE-TYPE.NODE-ID`` (for example ``compute.hostname``) and another, which accepts messages with routing keys as generic ``NODE-TYPE`` (for example ``compute``).
-The former is used specifically when Nova-API needs to redirect commands to a specific node like ``euca-terminate instance``.
+The former is used specifically when Nova-API needs to redirect commands to a specific node like ``openstack server delete $instance``.
 In this case, only the compute node whose host's hypervisor is running the virtual machine can kill the instance.
 The API acts as a consumer when RPC calls are request/response, otherwise it acts as a publisher only.

 Nova RPC Mappings